Frank Sinclair: Chelsea

 An ankle injury kept Sinclair out of the side at the beginning of the 1992–93 season.
 He returned to the first team in September in a televised match against Manchester City that Chelsea won 1–0.
-However, Sinclair's mentor, Paul Elliott, suffered a career ending injury in the match.
-Despite this setback Sinclair managed to make a total of thirty-nine appearances in all competitions, primarily at left-back, as Chelsea finished in mid-table.
+However, Sinclair's mentor, Paul Elliott, suffered a career-ending injury in the match.
+Despite this setback, Sinclair made thirty-nine appearances in all competitions, primarily at left-back, as Chelsea finished in mid-table.
 His impressive performances earned him the Chelsea Player of the Year award in 1993.
 Glenn Hoddle was appointed as manager for the 1993–94 season, replacing David Webb, and preferred using a sweeper system which saw Sinclair convert into a central defender.
-He excelled in this position, however, the team's performances were poor and the side were involved in a relegation battle for the most of the campaign.
-Despite their poor league form Chelsea made it to the 1994 FA Cup Final against Manchester United at Wembley Stadium, their first major cup final since 1972.
+He excelled in this position.
+However, the team's performances were poor, and the side was involved in a relegation battle for most of the campaign.
+Despite their poor league form Chelsea made it to the 1994 FA Cup final against Manchester United at Wembley Stadium, their first major cup final since 1972.
 Chelsea could not prevent United from claiming the league and cup double in a 4–0 defeat, with Sinclair conceding the penalty for a foul on Andrei Kanchelskis in the second-half, which was scored by Eric Cantona to make it 2–0.
 Despite the defeat Chelsea qualified for the next seasons UEFA Cup Winners' Cup as runners-up, their first European campaign in over twenty years.

 Sinclair scored on the opening day of the 1994–95 season with a composed finish in a 2–0 win over Norwich City at Stamford Bridge.
 He scored four minutes into his debut in European football with a header in a 4–2 win over Czech side Viktoria Žižkov in the Cup Winners' Cup.
 He played in all but one of the European matches as Chelsea reached the semi-finals, where they were knocked out by Real Zaragoza 4–3 on aggregate.
-Chelsea again had a disappointing league campaign, finishing in 11th-position, but Sinclair went on to have his best return for the "Blues" with 47 appearances in all competitions, also chipping in with further goals against Queens Park Rangers and Wimbledon.
-However he featured just 15 times in the 1995–96 campaign.
+Chelsea again had a disappointing league campaign, finishing in 11th position.
+Still, Sinclair went on to have his best return for the "Blues" with 47 appearances in all competitions, also chipping in with further goals against Queens Park Rangers and Wimbledon.
+However, he featured just 15 times in the 1995–96 campaign.